tsbolty/05_third-party-API-s/README.md

 I created the div elements dynamically, and added classes, id's and values in the same line of code

-I created the text area and button for each <div> and appended those to the creation of each div
+I created the text area and button dynamically and appended those to the creation of each div

 I wrote an if statement to determine if the id of certain elements are equal to, greater than or less than the current hour